Maison d'Auguste Comte

 Comte lived on the 2nd floor of 10, rue Monsieur le Prince from 1841 to his death in 1857, where he wrote the four volumes of Système de politique positive (1851–1854), his last treatise of positivist philosophy.
 The apartment has subsequently been restored and reconstructed as it was at the philosopher's death.
 It consists of five main rooms (dining room, living room, study, classroom, bedroom) with vestibule, and contains Comte's writing desk, portraits of Clotilde de Vaux and various disciples, personal effects, and handwritten letters, as well as a library of positivist writings that contains about 600 books in French, including first editions of his works, 250 books in other languages, a thousand brochures, and four collections of periodicals.

+Since 2017, a cultural program has been established at the Maison d'Auguste Comte.
+Philo cafés, concerts, plays, thematic visits and conferences follow one another regularly.